SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

   - This graph changed the MPH from GOV/Cmph to PTHash; Rust code hardcoding ``GOVMPH`` needs to replace it with ``DynMph`` or ``SwhidPthash``.
     Java is no longer supported to read this graph.

+- Erratum: compression of the ``.graph`` files in this graph have a defect that causes them (and their respective ``.ef`` index) to be 40% larger than they should be.
+  This does not affect their correctness.

 .. _graph-dataset-2024-05-16: